The Old Aurora Colony Museum includes some of the many Colony structures

 In addition, just a short distance from the museum, the Aurora Colony Historical Society maintains the Stauffer-Will Farmstead, currently used for a fourth grade living history experience.
 Some 5,000 students,teachers and chaperones bring life to the log home, barn, henhouse, and other structures.

 The Stauffer-Will Farm (c.
-1870) was an integral part of the functioning of the Aurora Colony.
-It provided flour, milk, cheese, eggs, vegetables, apples, plums, pears and more for the family and the community.
+1870), and other similar farms, were integral parts of the the Aurora Colony.
+They provided flour, milk, cheese, eggs, vegetables, apples, plums, pears and more for the families and the community.